FredHutch/tfcb_2022/lectures/lecture17/README.md

 ### Shell variables

-Shell variables are [worthy of a whole class on their own](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_02.html) but here we will just tell you enough to understand what they are.

 Shell variables are variables that are associated with your shell session.
 If you want to use their value, you write them with a `$` at the beginning.
 They are typically written in all caps.